skogsmaskin/logdog/README.md

 var logDog = require('logdog')();

 ```
-Logdog is not configured with options from the first require statement.
+Logdog is now configured with options from the first initial require statement.

 ```